patrickbwarren/qgis-survex-import/README.md

 errors that typically creep into cave survey projects.

-As long as this local cave co-ordinate system can be tied into one of the known geodetic CRS schemes (ie [_georeferenced_](https://en.wikipedia.org/wiki/Georeferencing "wikipedia")), then any feature in the cave will have a known position in GIS terms, and can thus be tied into any other georeferenced data such as maps, satellite imagery, digital elevation models, etc.  Given that most cave surveying is done in metres, it is obviously convenient to tie into a CRS which uses metric co-ordinates, such as UTM or British National Grid.
-Note that once you've tied the dataset into a recognised CRS, any GIS platform worth its salt will be able to re-project into a different CRS, and will be able to display and combine information from different sources irrespective of the CRS.
+As long as this local cave co-ordinate system can be tied into one of the known geodetic SRS schemes (ie [_georeferenced_](https://en.wikipedia.org/wiki/Georeferencing "wikipedia")), then any feature in the cave will have a known position in GIS terms, and can thus be tied into any other georeferenced data such as maps, satellite imagery, digital elevation models, etc.  Given that most cave surveying is done in metres, it is obviously convenient to tie into a SRS which uses metric co-ordinates, such as UTM or British National Grid.
+Note that once you've tied the dataset into a recognised SRS, any GIS platform worth its salt will be able to re-project into a different SRS, and will be able to display and combine information from different sources irrespective of the SRS.

-The easiest way to georeference cave survey data, with a modern survex distribution, is to `*fix` cave entrances in an appropriate CRS and make judicious use of the `*cs` commands.
-One would typically use a plain `*cs` command to specify the input CRS that the entrance co-ordinates are given in, and a `*cs out` command to specify what the output CRS should be.
+The easiest way to georeference cave survey data, with a modern survex distribution, is to `*fix` cave entrances in an appropriate SRS and make judicious use of the `*cs` commands (for co-ordinate system). use a plain `*cs` command to specify the input SRS that the entrance co-ordinates are given in, and a `*cs out` command to specify what the output SRS should be.
 In the UK for instance one can use this to convert between the OS grid letter system and the all-numeric scheme.
 For example `DowCave.svx` for the Dow-Providence system contains